fortran-lang/stdlib/CONTRIBUTING.md

 Please be as detailed as possible:

 1. Which version of *stdlib* are you using?
-   What compiler version are you using?
+   Which compiler version are you using?
-   Which platform and architecture are on?
+   Which platform and architecture are you on?
    Please be specific.
 2. What are the steps to reproduce the issue?
 3. What is the expected outcome?
 4. What happens instead?

-This information will help the community diagnose the issue quickly and with minimal back-and-forth.
+This information will help the community to diagnose the issue quickly and with minimal back-and-forth.